guillain/CoreBot-framework/doc/configuration.md

 # Configuration

-Each Launcher, Module, Controller and Component have them dedicated json configuration file.
-These file contain the exhaustive configuration capabilities of the  Launcher, Module or Component.
+Each Launcher, Module and Controller have them dedicated json configuration file.
+These files contain the exhaustive configuration capabilities of the  Launcher, Module or Controller.

-Tips: each Launcher, Module, Controller and Component have them config file that include the **help**...
+Tips: each Launcher, Module and Controller have them config file that include the **help**...

-To provide an easy method to configure the bot as we wish, one global configuration file cna be used to overload part or all configuration preset of the Launcher, Module or Component.
+To provide an easy method to configure the bot as we wish, one global configuration file cna be used to overload part or all configuration preset of the Launcher , Module or Controller.

 So just you need to adapt the config file `conf/config.json` and edit it according to your env.